 If you just got the nostalgia feels by looking at the above image then you’re in the right place.
 The Motorola Razr is back, and it’s much more than just a way to cash in on a 2004 icon.

 This is a foldable phone that starts as a mini clamshell and then unfurls to a 6.2-inch phablet.
 It’s nothing like the Galaxy Fold, which tries to double as a tablet and unfolds like a book.
-But will the new Razr be worth $1,500 when it goes up for pre-order in late December and hits shelves in January?
+But will the new Razr be worth $1,500 now that pre-sales start on Jan.
+26 with the phone arriving in stores on Feb.
+6?
 Here’s the pros and cons.

 REASONS TO BUY THE MOTOROLA RAZR